2 injured in Newton helicopter crash

-CATAWBA COUNTY, N.C. -- Two people were injured in a helicopter crash near Newton in Catawba County Thursday, officials said.
+CATAWBA COUNTY, N.C. -- Two people were injured in a helicopter crash near Newton in Catawba County on Thursday afternoon.

-Witnesses told Highway Patrol that the chopper spun three times before the engine appeared to stop and it crashed beside a home on McKay Road.
-Authorities say the chopper was performing survey work for a new gas line in the area.
+Catawba County Emergency Management Director Karyn Yaussy said the helicopter was doing survey work on a new gas line for Piedmont Natural Gas when it began to have engine trouble.

-#DEVELOPING helicopter crashes into home off McKay Rd. in Catawba County.
-We’re live on Facebook @wcnc pic.twitter.com/L2ak8iZRCT— Brandon Goldner (@BrandonWCNC) April 27, 2017
+Highway Patrol spoke to witnesses who said the chopper spun around three times before the engine sounded, as if it cut off.

 © 2017 WCNC.COM